tomcam/vuepress.github.io/yaml.md

 # hello, world.
 ```

-Because it precedes the page content is is sometimes referred to as [front matter](https://jekyllrb.com/docs/frontmatter/).
+Because it precedes the page content it is sometimes referred to as [front matter](https://jekyllrb.com/docs/frontmatter/).

 #### References